uc-cdis/gen3-qa/docs/testplans/study-viewer/study-viewer.md

 4. testing multiple datasets - user0 user logs in and goes to study viewer page, the user would see multiple dataset. <br>
    navigate through different datasets on the study viewer page

+5. Test functionality in a Data Commons with multiple configured Study Viewers (not implemented)